Binghamton Codes!

 HARP 151: Programming in Action

 HARP 151 builds on the skills learned in HARP 150.
-(Students with previous coding experience are recommended to start in 151).
+(Students with a strong Python coding background are recommended to start in 151).
 Over the semester, students will learn the basics of project management and work in groups to build out a program of their choosing.
-Students will also learn new coding skills, including HTML/CSS, data scraping, APIs, machine learning, and network analysis.
+Students will also learn new coding skills, including HTML/CSS, web scraping, APIs, and GUI creation.

 Microcredential